rdp/ffmpeg-windows-build-helpers/README.md

 ```

 And follow the prompts.
-It works with 32 or 64 bit Linux, and produces both 32 and 64 bit windows ffmpeg.exe's
+It works with 32 or 64 bit Linux, and can produce  both 32 and 64 bit windows ffmpeg.exe's

 See also
 http://github.com/rdp/ffmpeg-windows-build-helpers/wiki for more tips, including being able to build it more quickly!